NathanR-85/Finder-to-AWS-S3/README.md

-# 🚀 Finder to S3 🗄️
+# 🚀 Finder to S3

 This AppleScript uploads the currently selected file in Finder to your AWS S3 bucket.
 It then sets the file to be **publicly accessible 🟠**, and copies the public URL to your clipboard 📋.

-If a file with the same name already exists in the bucket, the script will ask you if you want to replace it or add a suffix to make the new file's name unique (e.g., filename becomes filename_xxxx 📄).
+If a file with the same name already exists in the bucket, the script will ask you if you want to replace it or add a suffix to make the new file's name unique (e.g., filename.png becomes filename_xxxx.png).

+Personally, I use this to upload images that I want to use in emails, but it could be useful for anyone who wants to upload files directly to S3 from Finder with regularity.

 ## 🛠️ Setup